umrover/mrover-esw/docs/info/build.md

 ./scripts/build.sh --src <path-to-project> [--preset <preset>] --flash
 ```

-Finally, the build script will ensure the existance of a `<src>/.clangd` file for
+Finally, the build script will ensure the existence of a `<src>/.clangd` file for
-development environment compatability.
+development environment compatibility.
 This needs to be generated per-project as
 it contains some project-specific and system-specific parameters.

 ### `style.sh`